bongi23/Analysing-the-Kademlia-DHT/README.md

 Execute with `java Coordinator size_of_network size_of_ids size_of_buckets`

-Networks are saved in a file called `n_m_k.csv`: n, m and k are the three input parameter of main method.
+Networks are saved in a file called `n_m_k.csv`: n, m and k are the three input parameters of main method.